Search

 • Make sure the gloves fit properly.

-• Make sure all exposed skin is covered by gloves.
+• Make sure gloves cover all of the exposed skin.
 Gloves should be long enough so that there is no gap between the glove and sleeve.

 • Do not wear gloves with metal parts near electrical equipment.